Adehwam21/school_management_backen_service/README.md

 Functionalities:
 a) Get student details by student id.
-b) Register new student by supplyind student details.
+b) Register new student by supplying student details.